slowernews/wisdom-tldr/README.md

 > *'Use social media as an output not as entertainment.
 Your phone should not be the first thing you see in the morning nor the last thing you see at night.' -- Allen Tucker*

 > *'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*

+However, while routines and habits are important, so is variety and novelty.
+[Balance](#on-balance) it.

 <!--
 mental checklist of positive habits.